MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

 ## June 2019

-- The new SharePoint admin center is set as the default experience unless you select to open the classic SharePoint admin center by default (on the Settings page).
+- The new SharePoint admin center is set as the default experience unless you select to open the classic SharePoint admin center by default (on <a href="https://go.microsoft.com/fwlink/?linkid=2185072" target="_blank">**Settings**</a>).

 - On the Active sites page, you can select multiple sites and bulk edit sharing and hub association settings.

-- Classic SharePoint admin features such as Term Store, User Profiles, Search, Apps, and more are available from the More features page so you can access them directly from the new SharePoint admin center.
+- Classic SharePoint admin features such as Term Store, User Profiles, Search, Apps, and more are available from <a href="https://go.microsoft.com/fwlink/?linkid=2185077" target="_blank">**More features**</a> so you can access them directly from the new SharePoint admin center.